gokulan006/HumanAI-Crisis-Tracker/README.md

-# Suicide Analysis Project
+# CrisisWatch AI

 ## Overview
-This project is an AI-powered behavioral analysis tool designed to detect and analyze mental health crises such as suicide risk, substance use, and depression through Reddit discussions.
-The project includes a real-time dashboard with geospatial crisis trend analysis.
+This project aims to build an AI-driven crisis monitoring dashboard that detects high-risk mental health signals from social media (Reddit) using NLP (DistilBERT, VADER) and geospatial analytics (Folium, GeoPy).
+The system will:
+•	Classify posts into risk levels (High, Moderate, Low) using a fine-tuned DistilBERT model.
+•	Map high-risk clusters in real-time to guide public health interventions.
+•	Track at-risk users based on behavior patterns (post frequency, sentiment trends).
+•	Provide an interactive dashboard (Dash/Plotly) for crisis response teams.

 ## Features
 - Extracts posts from Reddit using the Reddit API